-11.B.iv Documenting Informed Consent in the Medical Record
+11.B.iv Record of Consent

+The VAHCS does not recognize the use of the Record of Informed Consent.
 Any research studies that occur under IRB-03 or at the VAHCS will be required to place the informed consent document in the medical record.
+The Record of Informed Consent will not be used at the VAHCS.